who-else-but-arjun/nutanix-workflow-orchestrator/DESIGN_DOCUMENT.md

 5. Register the implementation as a Spring component.
 6. Use the new type in JSON.

-For example, adding `DockerTaskExecutor` should not require changes to `WorkflowService`, `ReadyNodeResolver`, `FlowForgeWorkflowImpl`, or the dashboard.
+For example, adding `DockerTaskExecutor` should not require changes to `WorkflowService`, `ReadyNodeResolver`, `Nutanix Workflow OrchestratorWorkflowImpl`, or the dashboard.
 Spring injects all executor beans into `ExecutorRegistry`, which resolves them by type.

 ## 11. API and Dashboard Design